 - Financial Industry Regulatory Authority (FINRA).
-This regulatory body helps detect and Ponzi schemes and other illegal practices.
+FINRA is a regulatory body founded to help detect and Ponzi schemes and other illegal practices.
 Non-compliance with this regulation could cost your financial institution up to $100 million in fines.

 - Principal-Based Reserving (PBR).
-As a result of NAIC’s Solvency Modernization Initiative (SMI), PBRs may more accurately determine capital risks life insurers assume on the policies they underwrite.
-If this regulation passes, experts view it favorably, but it will mean one more regulation to put on your schedule to monitor for updates.
+As a result of NAIC’s Solvency Modernization Initiative (SMI), PBR was designed to more accurately define the capital risks that life insurers assume in the policies they underwrite.
+Since it has gone into effect, insurance companies have been working to implement principle-based reserving.

 Regardless of your industry, you, your IT team, and your whole staff can easily keep up with any regulatory challenges that may come your way.
 With vigilance and diligence, you can avoid fines while protecting your company, customers, patients, or any third-party stakeholders.

 As long as you make compliance your key objective, regulatory challenges should not slow you down.
 Consider adding some of the following strategies to make sure you never miss a regulatory change so you can maintain compliance at all times:

 - Educate Staff, Managers and Executives.
 Whether you call regulatory meetings or send out mass emails on regulatory matters, keep everyone who works on your regulatory team in the loop on changes to existing regulations, as well as any possible new regulations.
 Ask everyone to alert you and the rest of your regulatory team to news that they receive immediately.

 - Monitor Your Competitors.
 Watch how they manage various regulations and adopt their best practices to stay up-to-date.

 - Reach Out to Regulatory Experts.
 Consider hiring compliance officers, internal auditors, or engaging specialized consultants in regulatory auditing and compliance.